cb-cities/sierra-charlie/README.md

 Online use
 ----------

-You may use the project by navigating to the following address in your web browser:
+To use the project, navigate to the following address in a web browser:

 [http://sierracharlie.mietek.io/](http://sierracharlie.mietek.io/)